microsoft/community-organization-operations-suite/README.md

 - NodeJS LTS Release
 - Yarn v1 global installation (`npm i -g yarn`)
-- docker-compose OR a MongoDB connection string defined in the environment variable `DB_CONNECTION_STRING`
+- docker-compose OR a MongoDB connection string defined in the environment variable `DB_CONNECTION_STRING`.

+If you are using GitHub Codespaces with the provided devcontainer, these prerequisites are provided.

-To begin developming the app locally:
+To start the application:

-If `DB_CONNECTION_STRING` environment variable is defined:
+    > yarn

-    > yarn build:schema
+    > yarn assets:
     > yarn start:

-If using **docker-compose**

-    -- Shell 1 --
-    > yarn build:schema
-    > yarn start:api:local

-    -- Shell 2 --
-    > yarn start:webapp

 ### Branch & Release Strategy